 The marginal probability P(X) is computed by summing (or integrating) the joint probability over other variables.

 The equation looks simple but it is one of the most important equations in ML.
-So it is important to check out here to get familiar with the terminology.
-Researchers will explicitly use these terms in describing their concepts and make you miserable if you are not used to them.
+So it is important to check out here if you are not familiar with the terms above.
+Otherwise, you can be miserable in reading literature if you are not used to those terms.

 Bayes’ Theorem can be formularized in different forms.
 We will use the following forms frequently.